Martin B-10: Malayan campaign

 In efforts to reinforce the British defense of the Malay Peninsula, the Dutch East Indies sent some ML-KNIL squadrons.
 Included were 22 Martin 139s from VLG-III that were organized into three squadrons, which arrived at Singapore on 9 December 1941.
 Due to a lack of coordination, British AA mistook the Dutch Martins for enemy aircraft and engaged them as they neared Singapore.
 The Martins were then stationed at Sembawang.

 In early January 1942, Dutch Martins along with British Blenheim bombers sortied over the west coast of Malaya to halt the Japanese advance.
 On 8 January, nine Martin and four Australian Hudson attacked a suspected Japanese seaplane tender anchored offshore in South China Sea, but the results were inconclusive.
 In the next day, nine Martin "quite successfully" bombed several Japanese ships unloading cargo at Kuantan.
 Two Martins were shot down by the Japanese near Penang on 1 January, while a further four Martins were lost while attacking Japanese forces on the Muar River on 19 January.
 On the same day, Dutch fighter squadrons were withdrawn to Sumatra, while the Martins were also withdrawn to Java three days later.
+Additional two Martins were destroyed and another two were damaged during an air raid at Sembawang on 22 January.

+Dutch East Indies campaign

+From 16 to 20 December 1941, Dutch Martins based at Singkawang and Samarinda launched attacks against Japanese invasion fleet and shipping off Miri, British Borneo.
+One Martin bomber was shot down by F1M "Pete" floatplanes from on 19 December, and a total of three Martins were destroyed by Japanese raids against Singkawang II airfield on 22 and 24 December.
+The Martins sank a transport ship and the minesweeper W-6 off Kuching on 26 December.
+Two days later, three Martins launched a raid against Japanese-held Miri airfield, two were shot down by A6M Zeroes and one was damaged.